publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch47/m__us_usc_t15_s2057a.md

     (a) __In general__

-        Except as provided in subsection (b) of this section, butyl nitrite shall be considered a banned hazardous product under [section 2057 of this title][/us/usc/t15/s2057].
+        Except as provided in subsection (b), butyl nitrite shall be considered a banned hazardous product under [section 2057 of this title][/us/usc/t15/s2057].

     (b) __Lawful purposes__